zitrusfrisch/HTML-StarterKit/readme.md

 #### jquery.js
 [jQuery](http://jquery.com/) – required as base for most of the plugins and polyfills, included via Google’s CDN with a local fallback.

-#### modernizr.js
-[Modernizr](http://modernizr.com/) is a javascript library, that runs on page load to detect browser features and adds classes to the element of the website. _You may want to build your own production version of Modernizr with just the tests you need._

 #### ios.js
 iOS.js contains fixes for iOS related bugs: [iOS Viewport Scaling Bug](https://gist.github.com/901295), [Placeholder Bug in iOS 6](http://mooki83.tistory.com) and a script to hide the URL bar [Doing it right: skipping the iPhone url bar](http://remysharp.com/2010/08/05/doing-it-right-skipping-the-iphone-url-bar/) (which sadly does not work in iOS7 anymore).

 #### Polyfills
-Various plugins to enhance older versions of Internet Explorer and make them behave nicely: [Selctivizr](http://selectivizr.com) and [Selctivizr-Extended](http://github.com/keithclark/JQuery-Extended-Selectors) to add CSS3 psuedoclasses, [Respond.js](http://j.mp/respondjs) for Media Queries and a [Placeholder Plugin](https://github.com/mathiasbynens/jquery-placeholder).
+Various plugins to enhance older versions of InternetExplorer and make them behave nicely: [Selctivizr](http://selectivizr.com) and [Selctivizr-Extended](http://github.com/keithclark/JQuery-Extended-Selectors) to add CSS3 psuedoclasses, [Respond.js](http://j.mp/respondjs) for Media Queries, a [Placeholder Plugin](https://github.com/mathiasbynens/jquery-placeholder) and the [HTML5shiv](https://github.com/aFarkas/html5shiv/).

 #### functions.js
 Use functions.js for your personal javascripts and functions.

 ## Version-Log

+#### Version v2.2
++ Switched font-size unit to rem (including fallback for IE8) for FlexRows and FlexForm
++ Removed modernizr.js and added html5shiv.js instead
++ Removed all apple-touch-icons but one
++ Fixed link to local jQuery fallback
++ Moved font-related declarations from ‘body’ to ‘html’
++ Minor CSS changes

 #### Version v2.1
 + NEW!
 Responsive tables based on Stephen Hays approach – which is just plain brilliant (http://www.the-haystack.com/2013/09/24/responsive-scrollable-tables/)